 - 2.17 As determined within the SSE Airtricity price control, the gas cost element of the maximum average price incorporates the wholesale cost of gas as well as charges for transporting gas through Great Britain and costs for securing credit cover associated with purchasing wholesale gas. - 2.18 The SSE Airtricity price control determines that gas costs are treated as pass through which means that the customer pays no more or less than the actual cost of gas.
 Therefore where wholesale gas costs decrease or increase over those set in the tariff, the resulting savings or additional costs are passed on to the customer. - 2.19 SSE Airtricity has a gas purchasing strategy in place which means that they purchase a percentage of their forecast volumes in advance on an ongoing basis.
 This is known as hedging and limits the exposure to fluctuations in wholesale gas prices and therefore aims to create more stability in the gas price for final customers.
 It is important to note that SSE Airtricity's hedging strategy will be specific to it, and due to the specific timing of forward gas purchases the price paid will be different from other suppliers who will purchase different volumes at different time periods (and hence at different prices as the gas market moves on a daily basis).
-Hence, the overall wholesale cost of gas for SSE Airtricity will likely always differ somewhat from that of other gas suppliers even though they are purchasing from the same gas market. - 2.20 At the time of review, the overall cost of gas for the maximum average price is estimated based on a combination of actual gas purchases that have already been secured, along with forecast volumes of gas required, and the forecast wholesale cost of that gas which has yet to be bought (based on the gas price forward curve).
-Buying gas in advance (hedging) can help to reduce any over/under recoveries building up as the price of the hedged gas in the maximum average price is known when the price is set.
+Hence, the overall wholesale cost of gas for SSE Airtricity will likely always differ somewhat from that of other gas suppliers even though they are purchasing from the same gas market.
+However, over the medium-term, the gas cost element of the end customer bill will be broadly the same for the two regulated gas suppliers in Northern Ireland.